On The Issues

 Fuel Our Local Economy and Create Jobs

 In Olympia, I will continue to support legislation that invests in workforce development, worker retraining programs through local colleges and universities, and new apprenticeship programs so we can provide the skilled workforce that employers need.
-I will always be an ally of working families and will work to make the state a great place to do business.

 Fully Fund Our Schools